weewx/weewx/docs/series_tags.md

 ```
 [[1614585600, 14.555555555555555], [1614672000, 13.222222222222221], [1614758400, 15.333333333333334], [1614844800, 14.333333333333334], [1614931200, 10.111111111111112], [1615017600, 5.555555555555555]]
 ```
+#### Example: optional rounding
-Note that the unit conversion resulted in many extra decimal digits.
+Note that the previous example demonstrating unit conversion resulted in many extra decimal digits.
 It's an accurate representation of the internal data, but you may not want to transmit that much data over the network.
-You can limit the number of decimal digits by using optional parameter `ndigits`:
+You can limit the number of decimal digits by using an optional tag `.round(ndigits)`, where `ndigits` is the number of decimal digits to retain.
+For example:
 ```
 <pre>
-$month.outTemp.series(aggregate_type='max', aggregate_interval='day').degree_C.json(ndigits=2, time_series='start')
+$month.outTemp.series(aggregate_type='max', aggregate_interval='day').degree_C.round(2).json(time_series='start')
 </pre>
 ```
 This gives a much more compact representation: